"Kuladeiva" Worship (=குல தெய்வ வழிபாடு) is NOT Part of Hinduism

 Human Ancestors Are Kuladeivam in Tamil Nadu

-To put in another way, the Tamils worship their human ancestors, who had led a virtuous or righteous life, or some elders in the lineage, olden society, gentes, confraternity, locality, neighbourhood, colony, who had performed some meritorious deeds for the good of the village or community that has, as a result, flourished on that account.
+To put it another way, the Tamil people venerate their human forebears—those who, in their lifetimes, had led lives of virtue and righteousness—or certain elders within their lineage, ancient society, gentes, confraternity, locality, neighbourhood, or colony, who had rendered meritorious service for the welfare of their village or community, which, as a result, flourished through their beneficence.

 Disinformation and Misinformation